tabithamoon/tabithamoon/README.md

 I'm nonbinary! 💛🤍💜🖤

 I'm open source by default.
-Most of my code is licensed under the GNU AGPL.
+Most of my code is licensed GPL or MIT.

 Languages I know enough to be dangerous: